A 600-year-old winemaker’s baby in a young area of Tuscany

-As you wind your way up onto the property (by car), you have a fantastic view towards the Tyrrhenean sea, and in fact right in front is a natural reserve, the Diaccia Botrona.
+As you wind your way up onto the property (by car), you have a fantastic view of the Tyrrhenian sea, and right in front is a natural reserve, the Diaccia Botrona.
 These wetlands are a haven for birds of all kinds, so you may see flocks of herons, seagulls, and more unusual migrating birds fly by.
 (In the summer, regular boat tours are given of the surprisingly mosquito-free wetlands, worth a visit.)
-Given the delicate environment here, when the Antinori family bought the property in 1999, it was particularly important to develop it in a sustainable manner, and this meant first diminishing the visual impact of a large canteen, as well as building one with attention to the correct recycling of water and gasses.
+Given the delicate environment here, when the Antinori family bought the property in 1999, it was particularly important to develop it sustainably, and this meant first diminishing the visual impact of a large canteen, as well as building one with attention to the correct recycling of water and gasses.
 The hill we just drove up, it turns out, houses a discreet underground cellar that can only be seen from the property’s vineyards in the back.

-Before 1999, this 260 hectar property was planted with mostly fruit trees, and there were a few industrial buildings that were promptly knocked down by the new owner.
-The hillside into which the cellar was built had been partially flattened, and was reconstructed as well as dug down into, creating a unique vertical development that goes downwards from the entrance.
-The fruit made way for vines, planted between 1999 and 2001: the 160 hectares of vineyards are planted primarily with cabernet sauvignon and sangiovese, along with more recent cultivations of white varietals such as vermentino, ansonica, and viognier.
+Before 1999, this 260 hectare property was planted with mostly fruit trees, and there were a few industrial buildings that were promptly knocked down by the new owner.
+The hillside into which the cellar was built had been partially flattened and was reconstructed as well as dug down into, creating a unique vertical development that goes downwards from the entrance.
+The fruit made way for vines, planted between 1999 and 2001: the 160 hectares of vineyards are planted primarily with cabernet sauvignon and Sangiovese, along with more recent cultivations of white varietals such as Vermentino, Ansonica, and Viognier.
 The fruit remains in 15 hectares of orchards with peaches, plums, apricots, pears, and blueberries, which can be purchased from the on-location store during the summer months.
-Of course there are also a few hectares of olive groves that produce a tangy oil.
+Of course, there are also a few hectares of olive groves that produce a tangy oil.

 But it’s not just pretty – the vertical structure contains some special elements that were developed and patented by Antinori just for Le Mortelle.
-The conically shaped suspended vats are accessed through holes in the floor of the ground level, and receive the hand-picked grapes that go into the brand’s top label, Poggio alle Nane.
-These are aerated using a special and particularly delicate machine.
+The conically shaped suspended vats are accessed through holes in the floor of the ground level and receive the hand-picked grapes that go into the brand’s top label, Poggio alle Nane.
+These are aerated using an unusual and particularly delicate machine.
 The resulting blend of Cabernet Franc and Cabernet Sauvignon is a complicated and highly structured wine, best tasted with meats.

 Open to the public

 The beautiful location is open to the public year-round, with regular hours, which is unusual in an area that sees its tourism concentrated in the summer months.
-Tastings and cellar tours are available by appointment and range from 15-35 euros per person depending on the length of the tour, the number of wines tasted and the selection of cold cuts, cheeses, and local products that one prefers.
-We tasted three reds and a white, and liked the moderately priced Botrosecco the best, while the Poggio alle Nane probably needed to be accompanied by a more complex dinner, and age another few years.
-This was served with an assortment of crostini and bruschette, oven-baked peppers, a bit of quiche, a pecorino cheese sampler, some cold cuts and a variety of breads.
+Tastings and cellar tours are available by appointment and range from 15-35 euros per person depending on the length of the visit, the number of wines tasted and the selection of cold cuts, cheeses, and local products that one prefers.
+We sampled three reds and a white, and liked the moderately priced Botrosecco the best, while the Poggio alle Nane probably needed to be accompanied by a more elaborate dinner, and age another few years.
+This was served with an assortment of crostini and bruschette, oven-baked peppers, a bit of quiche, a pecorino cheese sampler, some cold cuts and a variety of bread.